-The primary location of proposed programmes must be in Africa, and preliminary applications are invited from universities and research institutions based in Africa; institutions outside Africa are invited to collaborate on applications led by an African institution.
+The primary location of proposed programmes must be in Africa, and full applications are invited from universities and research institutions based in Africa; institutions outside Africa are invited to collaborate on applications led by an African institution.
 Applications that strongly support and commit to safeguarding and diverse workplaces, balance excellence with equity in selection of partner and collaborating institutions and recruitment of trainees, and which can demonstrate value for money, risk management and ability to build strong research cultures and environments are strongly encouraged.
 Awards will be made for up to five years, with opportunities for competitive renewal anticipated after this period subject to continued funding of the programme.

 Applications must be submitted on the AAS online grants management system (Ishango).